Premonoidal and Kleisli double categories: Monoidality of purely central premonoidal double categories

-As transformations of cubical functors of four variables they are given by four unambiguous vertical strict transformations of pseudodouble functors.
+As transformations of pseudodouble quasi-functors of four variables they are given by four unambiguous vertical strict transformations of pseudodouble functors.
 Thus, there are four pentagons that describe the associativity $\theta: H_1\Rightarrow H_2$.

-Since $H$ gives a binoidal structure on $\Bb$ (recall \ssref{quasi}), the above three unambiguous vertical strict transformations $\theta^{A;B}, \theta^{B;C}$ and $\theta^{A;C}$ correspond to the vertical strict transformations $\alpha_{-,B,C}, \alpha_{A,-,C}, \alpha_{A,B,-}$ from \deref{assoc} (observe that because of pure centrality, \coref{central}, the 24 identities for the $\alpha$'s come down to the 12 identities of the $\theta$'s) and the four pentagons for the $\theta$'s correspond to those of that same definition.
+Since $H$ gives a binoidal structure on $\Bb$ (recall \ssref{quasi}), the above three unambiguous vertical strict transformations $\theta^{A;B}, \theta^{B;C}$ and $\theta^{A;C}$ correspond to the vertical strict transformations $\alpha_{-,B,C}, \alpha_{A,-,C}, \alpha_{A,B,-}$ from \deref{assoc}, and the four pentagons for the $\theta$'s correspond to those of that same definition.
+Moreover, the 12 identities from \deref{vst ternary quasi} correspond to the 24 axioms from \seref{24 axioms} and Appendix A, which because of pure centrality, \thref{lr central}, come down to 12 axioms.
+By the comment from the end of the proof of \thref{H equiv ot} we know that those 12 axioms of $\theta$'s correspond to the axioms of $\Sigma$ being a vertical strict transformation.

 As a consequence of \thref{H equiv ot} we have: